 - Support Activities In Poverty Eradication and Health (SAIPEH)

-Kenya has a population of almost 40 million, with an average life-expectancy of 60 years.
+Kenya has a population of over 45 million, with an average life-expectancy of 60 years.
 According to the World Health Organization (WHO), 8.4% of children will die before they reach their fifth birthday – with leading causes of death including diarrhoea and malaria.
 The threat of communicable diseases in Kenya is high.
-Here, 6.3% of the adult population are estimated to be living with HIV/AIDS.
+Here, 6% of the adult population are estimated to be living with HIV/AIDS.